ahdinosaur/dom-modal/README.md

 Standalone modal for the browser.

-- easy to style
+- CSS centered
+- No width or height needed.
+But it works if you provide them
-- with overlay
+- Overlay included
-- overlay click = close
+- Overlay click closes the modal
-- esc key = close
+- Esc key closes the modal
-- all-in-one JavaScript file
+- No external dependencies, all-in-one JavaScript file
-- ~2.5kb minified gzipped
+- ~3.5K minified gzipped
+- Easy to style
-- should work™ on IE9+
+- Works on IE9+
-- based on modules from [npm-dom](https://github.com/npm-dom)

 ![screenshot](screenshot.png)